 Learning about arthritis and treatment

 People who are newly diagnosed with arthritis often want to learn about and understand their condition and how it will affect them in the long term.
-They may have questions about treatment or the impact arthritis can have on day-to-day living.
+They may have questions about treatment or the impact arthritis can have on day-day living.
 Sometimes people want to know where to go for emotional support or how to tell family or friends that they have arthritis.
 There are lots of things that people feel they need to know and there are many places where they can go to find answers.

 Doctors, nurses and other health professionals